arcus/education_fellows/SQL.md

 The most common difference between different SQL "flavors" are the availability of different functions that users can use for data manipulation, as well as the types of error messages that will be returned to the user when running code with syntax issues.

-That said, knowing the specific "flavor" of SQL your database uses is especially useful when first getting started writting queries and troubleshooting errors.
+That said, knowing the specific "flavor" of SQL your database uses is especially useful when first getting started writing queries and troubleshooting errors.

 > **Important Note**:
 >
->Throughout the remainder of this documenation we will be using the [**BigQuery**](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax) SQL syntax to write our code (this is the "Flavor" of SQL used in Arcus Labs here at CHOP).
+>Throughout the remainder of this documentation we will be using the [**BigQuery**](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax) SQL syntax to write our code (this is the "Flavor" of SQL used in Arcus Labs here at CHOP).

 ## Basic SQL Syntax

-At a high level, you’re going to have to provide three peaces of information when constructing **SQL** "**queries**":
+At a high level, you’re going to have to provide three pieces of information when constructing **SQL** "**queries**":

  1. The name of the **Table(s)** where the data is stored.
  2. The **Column(s)** from the **Table(s)** you want to look at.
- 3. The **filtering condition(s)** you want to applied to your data pull.
+ 3. The **filtering condition(s)** you want to apply to your data pull.

-You put these basic peaces of information together using the syntax shown below to create a SQL query:
+You put these basic pieces of information together using the syntax shown below to create a SQL query:

 ```sql
 SELECT _2_ FROM _1_ WHERE _3_